kylelin47/great-unknown/README.md

 - in new cmd prompt enter "webdriver-manager start"
 - in new cmd prompt cd to Protractor folder in great-unknown
 - enter "protractor conf.js"
+- protractor assumes your admin password is 'admin123' (no quotes)